ggreen/rabbit-vs-kafka-experiments/README.md

 ## Building

-Use the maven ./mvnw to build the solution
+Use the maven ./mvnw script to build the solution

 ```shell
 ./mvnw package